stephenadhi/nn-mpc/README.md

 # Mass-Spring-Damper Simulation
 ![](mass-spring-damper.gif)

-***The codes are experimental for research purposes*** This work presents control simulation of a mechanical system using a model-based reinforcement learning (RL) algorithm.
+***The codes are experimental for research purposes

-This work was meant only for data exploration, experimentation, visualization, and understanding the general approach behind MPC and RL.
+This work presents control simulation of a mechanical system using a model-based reinforcement learning (RL) algorithm.
+It was meant only for data exploration, experimentation, visualization, and understanding the general approach behind MPC and RL.

 Summary
 - Integration of Model Predictive Control (MPC) and RL to control nonlinear MIMO system